niekbouman/commelec-api/README.md

 sinArg.getArgB().setReference("Q");
 ```

-The above code shows that we can express `f` by using Cap'n Proto's C++ API (see also [this page](https://capnproto.org/cxx.html)), but it also shows that we have to write quite some lines of code to implement a trivial function.
+To simplify the task of defining a `RealExpr`, we provide a convenience function for parsing human-writable mathematical (real-valued) expressions at compile-time (using C++ expression templates) into the syntax tree.

-Hence, we provide a convenience function for parsing human-writable mathematical (real-valued) expressions at compile-time (using C++ expression templates) into the syntax tree:
+Let us now show how we can define exactly the same `RealExpr` as above using the `buildRealExpr` convenience function:

 ```C++
 // defining f using the convenience function